husnulAbid/SFC_Tool/README.md

 7. Save the IPv4 Address of Flask container from step 6

-8. Update FLASK_APP_ENDPOINT from the docker-compose.yml file of the Django project
+8. Update FLASK_APP_ENDPOINT (including port) from the docker-compose.yml file of the Django project

 9. Now Run the updated Django Image (follow ```Setup Locally using Docker``` section)